Arksine/moonraker/docs/configuration.md

 host_repo:
 #   The GitHub repo in which zipped releases are hosted.
 Note that this does
 #   not need to match the repository in the "origin" option, as it is possible
-#   to use a central GitHub repository to host multiple client builds.
+#   to use a central GitHub repository to host multiple extension builds.
 As
 #   an example, Moonraker's repo hosts builds for both Moonraker and Klipper.
 #   This option defaults to the repo extracted from the "origin" option,
 #   however if the origin is not hosted on GitHub then this parameter must
 #   be provided.
 is_system_service: True
-#   If set to true the update manager will attempt to use systemctl to restart
-#   the service after an update has completed.
-This can be set to flase for
+#   This should be set to False for repos that are not installed as a service
+#   or do not need to restart a service after updates.
+This option sets the
+#   default value for the "managed_services" option.
+When set to False,
+#   "managed_services" defaults to an empty list.
+When set to True,
+#   "managed_services" defaults to a list containing a single item, a service
+#   matching the "extension_name" provided in the section header.
+The default
+#   is True.
+#   NOTE: In the future this option will be deprecated.
+In preparation
-#   repos that are not installed as a service.
-The default is True.
+#   for this, extensions that are installed as service, such as "KlipperScreen"
+#   should ignore this option and set the "managed_services" option.
+managed_services:
+#   A list of one or more systemd services that must be restarted after an
+#   update is complete.
+Multiple services must be separated by whitespace.
+#   Currently this option is restricted to the following values:
+#       <name>    - The name configured in the extension's section header.
+#                   If the section header is [update_manager KlipperScreen]
+#                   then KlipperScreen would be a valid value.
+#       klipper   - The klipper service will be restarted after an update
+#       moonraker - The moonraker service will be restarted after an update
+#   When this option is specified it overrides the "is_system_service" option.
+#   Thus it is not required to specify both, only one or the other.
+The
+#   default depends on "is_system_service" as explained above.
 refresh_interval:
 #   This overrides the refresh_interval set in the primary [update_manager]
 #   section.
 info_tags:
-#   Optional information tags about this application that are reported to
+#   Optional information tags about this application that will be reported
-#   clients as a list of strings.
+#   front ends as a list of strings.
 Each tag should be separated by a new line.
 #   For example:
 #       info_tags:
 #           desc=Special Application
-#           klipper_restart
-#   Clients my use these tags to perform additonal actions or display
+#   Front ends my use these tags to perform additonal actions or display
-#   information, see your client documentation for details on configuration.
+#   information, see your extension documentation for details on configuration.
 #   The default is an empty list.
 ```